✨ A high-performance code agent written in Rust, combining the best features of WCGW for maximum efficiency and semantic capabilities. 🦀

 |---|---|

 Initialize | Boots the workspace, picks the mode, hands you a thread_id.
-Call this first or everything else errors out. |
+Call this first or everything else errors out.
+With no workspace path it spins up a scratch playground; resuming a task (task_id_to_resume) reopens its saved project root. |

 ReadFiles | One or many files, with line numbers.
-Append :10-40 to a path for a range. |
+Append :10-40 to a path for a range.
+When the token budget is hit it tells you the exact line + file:N-M syntax to resume from instead of silently dropping the tail. |

-ContextSave | Dumps task description + file globs into a single text file for resume/handoff. |
+ContextSave | Dumps task description + file globs into a single text file with workspace context, active files, and git status/diff for clean handoff and task resumption. |

 Search/Replace editing